 Early morning chilled wind, with the smell of frost and moist soil, hit my nose.
 This is one of the most refreshing smells that can be enjoyed in the early morning.
-The sun was still not up, thought the sky was getting lighter in shade with every passing minute.
+The sun was still not up, though the sky was getting lighter in shade with every passing minute.
 I had planned on visiting a place of worship today morning with a friend but the plan did not work out since he had planned on leaving very very early.
 Too early for starting a comfortable new year! … and I am not lazy!
 While I walked ahead, enjoying this morning was also no less than the planned visit.
-There was fresh air, early morning light, chirping birds and an occasional exchange of smile with the morning-walkers, who are still keeping up with their old new year resolutions of keeping fit.
+There was fresh air, early morning light, chirping birds, and an occasional exchange of smile with the morning-walkers, who are still keeping up with their old new year resolutions of keeping fit.

 Reached the corner.
 The stall was just round the bend.
 Luckily there was no crowd waiting for the tea.
 People usually could be seen standing on the other side of the street as well and their presence meant a long wait.
 I took the right turn and the stall was visible.
 It was closed.
 Locked!
 Not a soul there.
 Maybe the owner loves to celebrate the new year by sleeping late.

 With the thought of hot chai already well set in my mind and a camera dangling from my shoulder, I was going to have my tea, come what may.